Creating Hypertufa and Faux Stone Planters should be added to your garden craft to do list!

 - drill (optional but a great alternative to create drainage holes)

-- a mould to form our pots in
+- a mold to form our pots in

 - oil, Vaseline or heavy plastic to line out moulds with

 - a large garbage bag used to dry and cure our pots in